 - Dill Relish – a great dill relish is perfect in this sauce, sweet relish makes this a little too sweet (trust me, I tried it!).
 So make sure you use dill relish and not one with loads of sugar or sweeteners.

-- Granulated Sugar: I like this organic sugar for my recipes, I’d recommend Anthony’s organic sugar for cooking and baking.
+- Granulated Sugar: I like this organic sugar for my recipes.

 - Apple Cider Vinegar, which gives this dressing a little extra tang which is really fantastic!
 I love using this organic apple cider vinegar with the mother which has a great flavor.
 I think it gives a nice extra sweetness and depth.